• Recipes

 Prepare the soup:

-• Melt the vegan butter in the soup pan.
+• Melt the butter in the soup pan.
 Add the onions and saute for 7 minutes over a medium heat.
 Stir frequently.

-45 gram vegan butter, 190 gram onions
+45 gram butter, 190 gram onions

 • Drain the water off the soaked peas. [if bicarbonate of soda was added give the peas a rinse]